caleb-collar/QuickFile/README.md

 You may change the default download location from the root of the executable to another directory of a given client from the `file` dropdown and choosing *Download Location*.

 Use the `.ignoreExtensions` file like a `.gitignore` with the Filter strategy.
+An example .ignoreExtensions is available.

 The `view` menu contains multiple themes to fit your workspace.